UnbendableStraw/homepod-restore/README.md

 brew install --HEAD ldid-procursus
 ```

-If you get no errors (warnings are OK!) then you are ready to restore homepods!
+If you get no errors (warnings are OK) then you are ready to restore homepods!

 ### Restore Steps